GenieTim/genieblog.ch/source/_posts_en/2015/2015-01-12-website-in-powerpoint-einbinden.en.md

   present.
-  PowerPoint changes when you connect the computer to a projector from "Duplicate the Ad" to "Extend the Ad", so that the beamer serves as a second display, just for the presentation.
+  PowerPoint changes when you connect the computer to a projector from "Duplicate the Ad" to "Extend the Ad", so that the beamer serves as a second display for the presentation.
-  Due to this automatic change, you cannot simply switch to another program such as B. open a browser and display it on the projector.
+  Due to this automatic change, you cannot switch to another program such as B. open a browser and display it on the projector.
   Unfortunately, this makes it difficult to display websites during a presentation.
   Fortunately, there are some solutions.